What is the sociology of diagnosis?

 The overall aim of the seminar series is to further develop the sociology of diagnosis.
 The seminars have elicited debate around the practices, costs and consequences of diagnosis within and beyond academic circles and explored how health care institutions, professionals, managers, practitioners, patients and carers shape and respond to the shifting nature of diagnosis.
 Building upon the current international interest in diagnosis, the seminars have extended the debates beyond academic circles.
 They have offered an important opportunity for a network to coalesce and form a critical mass and the establishment of an ongoing association of professionals and researchers working on the costs and consequences of diagnosis.

 The Seminar Series has been prepared and presented by a group of 7 new and established academics who have worked on aspects of diagnosis.
 Five day-long seminars (described on subsequent pages) provided fora for intellectual and policy debate on: (1) conceptual considerations; (2) the ramifications of ‘high-tech’ interventions and innovations; (3) the negotiated and politicised nature of contested diagnoses; (4) the impact of diagnostic processes of practitioner and patients and (5) the policy and practice implications.

-Due to highly positive feedback and popular demand to keep the network and intellectual impetus going, a sixth and final seminar for postgraduate and early career researchers has been proposed and will take place on Wednesday 6th May 2015 in London.
+Due to highly positive feedback and popular demand to keep the network and intellectual impetus going, a sixth and final seminar for postgraduate and early career researchers was included and took place in May 2015 in London.

 We would also like to encourage our participants and subscribers to our Facebook site to write a blog for our Facebook site.